mcantine/planets/README.md

 planets
 a practice repo for learning Git

 This is the story of Wolfman and Dracula who are investigating if it is possible to send a planetary lander to Mars.

+test pushing as collaborator